Rainbell129/Obsidian-Homepage/README.md

 3. Enable React Components; Create a components folder and put "music and birthday countdown.md" in it;
 4. Add the two css files to your css snippets;
 5. Dataview: enable dataviewjs and inline queries;
-6. Admonition: create an "ad-col2" view with no background colors and no codeblock names;
+6. Admonition: create an "ad-col2" view with no background colors and no codeblock names (21/12/27: If you have updated to Obsidian v13.14, the admonition blocks might now be successfully rendered.
+It is expected it will be fixed in the following versions of Admonition, but right now Obsidian v12.19 is recommended);
 7. Open the 00.Homepage note in your vault and get all sections personalized.

 Extra notes: